itsa-me-dea/07-Group-Project-1/README.md

 ![Gif of working site](Assets/images/screen-capture.gif)

-**NOTE:** Due to limited YouTube API calls, the YouTube link is not available in the gif above, so the impage below shows what it looks like when the API is available.
+**NOTE:** Due to limited YouTube API calls, the YouTube link is not available in the gif above, so the image below shows what it looks like when the API is available.

 ![Image of final landing](Assets/images/Final-shot.png)